tjhowse/botc/README.md

 #### Felt

 I bought a 2m * 1m length of black felt at the craft shop.
-There were two different felt materials available, make with different substances.
+There were two different felt materials available, made from different substances.
 I don't remember which one I got, but they both would've probably been fine.
 I used about half of it.

 #### Printing